 We started off with smoked salmon and cream cheese blinis, swiftly followed by beef bourginon and a chocolate cake for dessert…

-After a while (and a few more glasses of wine), we stopped at a market – an ample opportunity for some last-minute souvenir shopping…
+After a while (and a few more glasses of wine), we stopped at a market area and one of the highest points of the line.
+It was an ample opportunity for some last-minute souvenir shopping…

 …and perhaps to find that one llama in Peru that’s totally decided to copy your look in a photo!
 (I kid you not – I had no idea we were both ‘pouting’ till hours later when I was looking through my photos. 😀 )